If you follow the blog you will know I am big on Sustainable Style and teaching clients and followers to #CurateDontConsume.

 2/3 of clothes are now made from petroleum based textiles – not good on any level for our environment .

-Speaking at 5pm in the Sustainable Speaker’s Tent about Expressing your Individuality through Opshopping and some easy tips on how to become more of a conscious consumer and have sustainable style from a style loving imperfect non sewer.
+Want to know how to Express your Individuality through Opshopping and some easy tips on how to become more of a conscious consumer and have sustainable style from a style loving imperfect non sewer

 3pm Faye Delanty – Style Revivalist and Runway Curator